nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 **MSS**

-  1. User wants to search for recipes by their title in the recipe collection.
+  1. User wants to search for recipes by their title, ingredients or tags in the recipe collection.
-  1. Wishful Shrinking lists the recipes that has the specified title, if present.
+  1. Wishful Shrinking lists the recipes that has the specified title, ingredients or tags, if present.

+     Use case ends.

+**Use case: Recommend recipes**

+**MSS**

+  1. User wants to get recommended recipes based on the ingredients in their fridge.
+  1. Wishful Shrinking lists the recipes whose ingredients the user has, if present.

      Use case ends.

 **Use case: Clear all recipes in recipe list**